Puerto Rican tody: Nesting and incubation

 The Puerto Rican tody has an unusual nesting technique.
-During and eight week period, the male and female todies excavate a 25 to 35 cm long, narrow burrow with a right angle in an earth bank.
+During an eight week period, the male and female todies excavate a 25 to 35 cm long, narrow burrow with a right angle in an earth bank.
 They create their nest at the end of this burrow.
 This process usually occurs between the months of February and June, before the start of the wet season.
 Females start laying their eggs 3 to 4 weeks after the nest has been completed.
 The female lays 1 to 4 bright white eggs, with an average of 2.3 eggs, on consecutive nights.
 The weight of each egg is equivalent to about one quarter of the females body weight.
 The responsibility of incubating the eggs is shared by both the male and the female for an average of 21 days, and later on other adult todies (usually previous offsprings) may assist in the development process of the chicks after the chicks have fledged.
 If nestlings are killed, as well as during incubation and brooding, the mate will bring prey items to the nest.

 The clutch size and breeding productivity of this species seems to be greater in shaded coffee plantations compared to species in secondary forests in the north-central area of the island.
 Todies use half the burrows they excavate.
 Of all the burrows excavated in their territory, 62.5% and 33% of the nests in dense thickets and rainforest habitats are used respectively.
 Even though every year new burrows are excavated, 89% of them are 10 meters away from the old ones.
+Abandoned nests are often used by frog species like the common coqui.